k-gerner/Game-Pigeon-Solvers/Othello AI/README.md

 now be written to a text file.
 When you start a new game, if a save state is detected, you will be asked if you would like to resume that game.
+* The modifiable parameters are now located in `strategy.py` instead of a separate JSON file.
+Additionally, eraseMode and colorblindMode are now optional command line arguments.

 \
 \